-Bellevue neighborhood got too upscale for its Walmart
+In rapidly gentrifying Bellevue neighborhood, Walmart pulls plug on underperforming store

 But there are exceptions, clearly.
 In a statement, Walmart officials said the “decision is based on several factors, including historic and current financial performance.”

 A Walmart spokesperson also said the store, which the company was leasing at The Marketplace at Factoria mall, was actually much smaller that Walmart’s mega successful “super-centers.”
-It had only a small grocery section and no pharmacy; it was ill-suited for services like curbside pickup and online delivery that Walmart sees as increasingly important in its deathmatch with archnemesis Amazon.
+It had only a small grocery section and no pharmacy; it was ill-suited for services like curbside pickup and online delivery that Walmart sees as increasingly important to the future of retail.

 The Factoria store likely faced other, more universal challenges.

 Like many retailers, the Factoria Walmart had seen a rise in shoplifting, according to several workers, and had been short-staffed, some customers said.
-Ashely, a regular who declined to share her full name, said that whenever she had to return something to the Factoria Walmart customer service, “nobody was there.”
+Ashely, a regular who declined to give her last name, said that whenever she had to return something to the Factoria Walmart customer service, “nobody was there.”

 On a deeper level, though, the Walmart at Factoria may simply have been left behind by the neighborhood.